Madanreddi/assignment2-pulichintha/README.md

 # Algorithm on Combinatorics

   "Combinatorics is a range of linked studies which have something in common and yet diverge widely in their objectives, their methods, and the degree of coherence they have attained."[3]
 One way to define combinatorics is, perhaps, to describe its subdivisions with their problems and techniques.

+  Source link for definition <https://en.wikipedia.org/wiki/Combinatorics>

 ```